 Parenting is tough, and just when you think you’ve figured it out, your kids get older and you’re starting all over again.
 It can be even more challenging when you feel like you’re not on the same page as your partner.

 In those moments, remember that you both want the same thing—happy, healthy kids.
-Keeping perspective is so important when you’re teaming up to raise a family, so push your egos aside, take a deep breath and try seeing things through your partner’s eyes.
+Keeping perspective is so important when you’re teaming up to raise a family, so push your egos aside, take a deep breath, and try seeing things through your partner’s eyes.
 Chances are, many of the same traits you see in his or her parenting style are very qualities that attracted you in the first place.

 Happy endings don’t happen by accident.
 As parents, we learn as we go, we grow as we learn, and together, we overcome.
 And that, right there, is when the magic happens.
+What are some of the ways you’re winning at team parenting?
+Comment below!

 Most babies are now born to Millennial moms.
 Millennial women (born from 1981 to 1996) accounted for 82 percent of US births in 2016.